justeattakeaway/pie/apps/pie-docs/src/components/chip/overview/overview.md

 ### LTR examples

-Here are some examples of Buttons in left to right context:
+Here are some examples of chips in a left-to-right context:

 {% contentLayout %}
   {% contentItem %}